EconLuca/econluca.github.io/_teaching/2023-summer-policy.md

 location: "Ulm 🇩🇪"
 ---

-This is the lecture on Economic Policy (for Bachelor) in the Summer Term 2023.
+This is the lecture on Economic Policy (for Bachelor) in the Summer Term 2023 (forthcoming).